rubycho/flickr-dataset/README.md

 ### Functions

 - Download images by keyword from flickr (command: `download`).
-- View individual images with matplotlib, delete image by plot button (command: `check`).
+- View individual images, select images to delete (command: `check`).

 ### How to use